-Customer requests a return: The customer returns the order directly by using the order menu in our application or by contacting Google's help center.
+Customer requests a return: The customer returns the order directly by using the order menu in the Google Shopping application or by contacting Google's help center.
 The customer specifies the reason for the return, such as ordering the wrong item or the wrong size.

 Google reviews the return request: Google reviews the reason for the return request, and if approved, sends the customer a return package shipping label in PDF format via email.

 Send package: The customer prints the shipping label and ships the package back to Google.

 Ship return to merchant: Google sends the package back to you, sometimes through a Google shipping center.

 Retrieve return: You continuously check for new returns via the OrderReturns service

 Process return: You decide to accept or reject the return package, via